ITM-Kitware/steerable-pluralism-llm-regression/README.md

 }
 ```
 ## Disclaimer
-We emphasize that our work should be considered academic research, as we cannot fully guarantee model outputs are free of inaccuracies or biases that may pose risks if relied upon for medical decision-making.
-Please consult a qualified healthcare professional for personal medical needs.
+We emphasize that our work should be considered academic research, as we cannot fully guarantee model outputs are free of inaccuracies or biases that may pose risks if relied upon for decision-making.

 This material is based upon work supported by the Defense Advanced Research Projects Agency and the Air Force Research Laboratory, contract number(s): FA8650-23-C-7316.
 Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of AFRL or DARPA.